Anna KOLESNICHENKO

 Policy Analyst on Economy

 Anna Kolesnichenko is covering economic policy at FEPS.
-She focuses on European fiscal and monetary policies, but also does multidisciplinary projects at the intersection of economy, democracy and international relations.
+She focuses on European fiscal and monetary policies and, more recently, industrial policy.
+She also works on multidisciplinary topics at the intersection of economy, democracy and international relations.

 She started her career at the CASE (Center for Social and Economic Research) think-tank in Ukraine, specialising in fiscal and monetary policy and later European integration.
 Later she had short-term engagements in several international organisations and banks: NATO Parliamentary Assembly (Brussels), Center for Strategic and Internationals Studies (CSIS, Washington), ING bank and Bear Stearns bank (London).
 From 2009 to 2020, Anna worked in different roles in the area of strategic analysis and monitoring of the bank performance in UniCredit bank in Vienna.